-RSN's Annual Prom for Teens with Kidney Disease
+RSN's 20th Annual Prom for Teens with Kidney Disease

-Sunday, January 14th, 2017
+Sunday, January 20, 2019

+RSN provides a prom dress to female prom guests at no charge.
 Do you have gently used or new formal wear and/or accessories that you would like to donate?
-Drop us a line to let us know how to contact you.
+All donations are tax deductible!

 Need a Dress to Look Fabulous for the Prom?
-RSN will have dresses available for selection at no charge to prom attendees on January 6th and 7th in Glendale, CA. Contact us to make an appointment.
+RSN will have dresses available for selection at no charge to prom attendees on January 12 and 13, 2019 in Glendale, CA. Contact us to make an appointment.